Wax Resist Tips | Protect – Decorate – Design

 - Don’t wax unless you’re sure.
 Once wax touches the pottery, it will repel any Glaze or paint you try to apply.

 - Always apply wax on dried Glaze or Underglaze.
 If you’re in a rush, put the pot in front of or under a fan.
-This quickens the process and drying would take less than 2-3 hours.
+This quickens the process, and drying would take less than 2-3 hours.

 - Be careful when choosing your Glaze.
-Unlike Underglazes some Glazes like to run more than others you will want a glaze that keeps your pattern noticeable.
+Unlike Underglazes, some Glazes like to run more than others.
+You will want a glaze that keeps your pattern noticeable.

 - The consistency of liquid wax should be as thick as cream.
 You’ll have to experiment with a variety of brands and products until you find the right one.